Contents of this page

 - do wash your hands with soap and warm water very frequently

 - do physical (social) distance – stand 2m or more away from people in the streets, shops, and work

-Please sign up for hfxALERT, the new mass notification system for the municipality, keeping residents informed about emergencies and operations updates. hfxALERT will send urgent and non-urgent notifications and is now being used to send COVID-19 related updates.
+In addition to the Federal COVID Alert app, please sign up for hfxALERT, the new mass notification system for the municipality, keeping residents informed about emergencies and operations updates. hfxALERT will send urgent and non-urgent notifications and is now being used to send COVID-19 related updates.
 Sign up today. https://www.halifax.ca/fire-police/fire/emergency-management/hfxalert

 As we have all been tweeting the last two weeks we need to do this in order to “flatten the curve”, measures must continue to be taken.

 The goal is to slow the spread of the virus, to try and better match the health care system’s capacity to the number of urgent cases.
 Everyone will need to do their part.